BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020_11_13-python-forking-vs-spawn.md

 ---

 I recently got stuck trying to plot multiple figures in parallel with Matplotlib.
-It took 5 hours to find a 2-line fix to make it work again.
+It took five hours to find a two-line fix to make it work.
-Afterwards I spent even more hours learning about multiprocessing to understand what had gone wrong and how the fix worked.
+Afterwards I spent even more hours learning about multiprocessing in order to understand what had gone wrong and how the fix worked.
 This post is an attempt to capture what I learned.